Welcome to Troop 39.

 The outdoors – fun and adventure in the outdoors

-Advancement - recognition of a boy’s achievement and a natural outcome of an active troop.
+Advancement – recognition of a scout’s achievement and a natural outcome of an active troop.

 Association with adults – provide positive role models.